Noel Rockmore: The Art of Noel Rockmore and His daughter Emilie Rhys

-The Art of Noel Rockmore and Emilie Rhys had its grand opening on January 30, 2020, and will be on display through September 1.
+The Art of Noel Rockmore and Emilie Rhys had its grand opening on January 30, 2020, and was on display through September 1.
 The late Noel Rockmore and his daughter Emilie Rhys have used their unique vision not only to paint musicians but also to reveal their unique personalities and their ways of approaching and making music.
 The exhibit will explore music in New Orleans as seen through the artistic eye of Mr. Rockmore in the 1960s and 1970s and Ms. Rhys in the past decade.
-This exhibit pairs them together for the first time at the Museum which has an extensive collection of early jazz artifacts throughout the building.
+An exhibit pairs them together for the first time at the Museum which has an extensive collection of early jazz artifacts throughout the building.

 Noel began taking violin lessons at the age of 5.
 He also learned piano and guitar.
 In 1935, while both he and his sister were struggling with polio, Noel turned to painting as an artistic outlet.
 He attended Juilliard, where he learned to play violin.

 In the early 1940s, while his parents covered World War II as art correspondents for Life magazine, Noel attended Putney School in Vermont, where he graduated in 1947.
 He also attended the Art Student League of New York with Julian E. Levi.